MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Get-Command.md

 Gets only the specified types of commands.
 Enter one or more command types.
 Use **CommandType** or its alias, **Type**.
-By default, **Get-Command** gets all cmdlets, functions, and workflows, and aliases.
+By default, **Get-Command** gets all cmdlets, functions, workflows and aliases.

 Valid values are: